lazzerex/rustrial-os/boot/custombootloader.md

    - Verify LM bit in feature flags

 3. **Kernel Loading:** Read kernel from disk
-   - Load from sector 66 to address 0x100000
+  - Load from configurable LBA 65 (sector 66 one-based) to address 0x10000 and later relocate to 0x100000
-   - Use BIOS INT 0x13h with LBA addressing
+  - Use BIOS INT 0x13h Extensions (AH=0x42) with a Disk Address Packet
-   - Read in chunks to avoid BIOS limitations
+  - Adjust `KERNEL_SECTORS` in `stage2.asm` if your kernel binary exceeds the default 64 KiB window

 4. **Page Table Setup:** Configure 4-level paging
    - PML4 at 0x1000 (1 entry)